12:30–1:30 Pm Keynote

 The Dyslexic Brain

-Irma Keys Teaching the Way Dyslexic Students Learn.
-Participants in this workshop will learn how the brain is different in dyslexics.
-We will also demonstrate methods and techniques that can help adapt curriculum and assist you in your home education of the Dyslexic child.
+Irma Keys Tailoring your teaching to the Way Dyslexic students learn is of value to homeschool educators and educators alike.
+Participants in this workshop will learn how the brain is different in dyslexics and how to customize education for the Dyslexic child.
+We will demonstrate methods and techniques that can help adapt curriculum and assist you in your home education of the Dyslexic child.

 Sponsored Workshop presented by BJU Homeschool

-Come learn about BJU Homeschool and why it could be an excellent fit for your family.
+Melodie Erives Come learn about BJU Homeschool and why it could be an excellent fit for your family.
+Ms. Erives will be discussing development of Critical Thinking using BJU curriculum in sequence.
 They will discuss their complete K3-12 core curriculum in this workshop, and its many features including: Biblical worldview, strategies for all learning styles, age-appropriate lessons, and its flexibility for all families.

 Your 168-Hour Week: How to make the most of the time you have available to homeschool

-Zara Fagan, Ph.D Many people wonder how to “get it all done.”
+Zara Fagen, Ph.D—Headline Speaker— Many people wonder how to “get it all done.”
 The better question is: How will you do your best homeschooling in the actual (and limited) time you have available?
 In this workshop, Zara Fagen, PhD – author of the best-selling book Minimalist Homeschooling, and creator of Simple is the New Smart - will teach homeschoolers how to plan a homeschool that is focused and high-value, while allowing plenty of time to breathe and enjoy impromptu learning.
-Jam- packed with tricks and self-reflection, homeschoolers will never look at their schedule the same afterwards.
+Jam- packed with tricks and self-reflection, homeschoolers will never look at their schedule the same afterwards

 3:15–4:15 PM Workshops